Mason Plumlee

-Mason Alexander Plumlee (born March 5, 1990) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
-He primarily plays the power forward and center positions.
+Mason Alexander Plumlee (born March 5, 1990), nicknamed "Plumdog Millionaire", is an American professional basketball player who last played for the San Antonio Spurs of the National Basketball Association (NBA).
+He primarily plays the center position.
 As a freshman in 2009–10, he was a back-up forward for the Duke Blue Devils national championship team, playing with his older brother Miles.
 He was a 2009 McDonald's All-American in high school.
 During his senior year at Duke, he also played with his younger brother Marshall.
 He was selected with the 22nd overall pick by the Brooklyn Nets in the 2013 NBA draft.
 Plumlee was also a member of the United States national team that won a gold medal in the 2014 FIBA Basketball World Cup.

 High school career

 Plumlee first attended Warsaw Community High School in Warsaw, Indiana, before transferring to Christ School in Arden, North Carolina, after his freshman year.
 At Christ School, Mason helped lead the team to three North Carolina High School Athletic Association state championships and a record of 99–8 over his last three years.
 He earned a silver medal with the 2008 USA U18 National Team at the FIBA Americas Under-18 Championship.
 Plumlee was named a 2009 McDonald's All-American as a senior after he averaged 15.3 points, 10.1 rebounds, 3.3 assists, and 2.5 blocks per game for the year, a Jordan Brand All-American, and a third-team Parade All-American and Slam All-American.
 He was named 2009 North Carolina Mr. Basketball by the Charlotte Observer, and was twice an All-State pick.
 In addition, he competed in the high jump in track and field, with an individual best jump of 6 feet 8 inches.